shamblett/cloudruntest/README.md

 # Hello World - Dart sample

-A simple web app written in the [Dart](https://www.dartlang.org) programming language that you can use for testing.
+A simple web app written in the [Dart](https://www.dartlang.org) programming language that you can use for testing Dart on cloud run.
 It reads in the env variable `TARGET` and prints `"Hello $TARGET"`.
 If `TARGET` is not specified, it will use `"World"` as `TARGET`.